Public Relations for SPACS

 One IR expert breaks the SPAC process down this way:

 - Deal Announcement: Working closely with your IR team, this is the first reveal and the best moment to tell your story to your key audiences, communicating the vision – the long-term value and massive opportunity in the space, your Unique Value Proposition, the financials and why your executive team is the right group to hit these goals.
 Visuals always help.
+The announcement of a SPAC can generate a lot of interest from the press, and because these deals have a very tight timeframe, it’s important to use media campaigns to get the most media coverage possible.
+We help make your deal sound different and highly impressive.

 - Deal Marketing: Continuing aggressive pitching of your story to the business, financial and sector media using key allies whenever possible.
 This should include features on your company, trend stories and inclusion in roundups and larger themed pieces.
 A press and analyst tour (Zoom or in-person) is good for relationship building and a flow of compelling thought leadership content including an industry-focused white paper is important.
 Basically, it’s important to drive as much visibility as possible during this phase.
+We understand there’s a limited time window between when a deal gets announced and when it’s finally closed.
+For a SPAC to complete a deal, they need to market the transaction to various outlets such as the media, financial analysts, and current and potential investors.
+That’s where we come in.
+We help build campaigns that identify opportunities for thought leadership pieces that can be pitched and placed during this crucial period.
+This helps to further build on the momentum of the initial coverage and excitement around the deal.

 - Deal Closing: The closing of the deal should be announced via a press release, closely coordinated with your IR team and your internal comms team, taking into account how important it is for employees to know what’s happening and to fully leverage their support.
+Ending your campaign with a bang is essential, and announcing the deal’s closing is the last part.
+A well-executed PR campaign can make a big difference for a SPAC looking to close a deal and attract investors.
+We can help you create excitement around the deal closing announcement and achieve the results your company is looking for.

 PR Post SPAC